-The causes of the causes - why educational attainment underpins outcomes across the HWS
+The causes of the causes - why educational attainment underpins outcomes across the Health and Wellbeing Strategy

-The education that people receive is an important preparation for the rest of their lives, equipping them many of the things they need to go on and lead successful lives.
+The education that people receive is an important preparation for the rest of their lives, equipping them with many of the things they need to go on and lead successful lives.
 Attainment can be an important factor in the opportunities people can take up in later life, and in turn, these opportunities can be important determining factors for physical, mental and emotional health.